netxms/sample-jasper-report/users/README.md

-# Introduction

-Sample report designed for NetXMS reporting module, which shows all users in the NetXMS database.
+Sample report – list of all users in the NetXMS database.